 Ten percent of the county's power lines are buried.
 The county has safe rooms at their schools, the hospital, and the courthouse.
 The county does have mobile home parks, which may be particularly vulnerable to these hazards.
-The county also offered emergency text alerts for severe weather through Code Red.
 Valentine is also a Firewise Community.
 The county has mutual aid agreements with neighboring counties.